ERP Data Management: Best Practices and Key Features

 Where is ERP Data Stored?

-• On-Premises ERP Systems: For traditional on-premises ERP systems, the data is usually stored in databases located in a company’s data center or server room.
+• On-Premises ERP Systems: For traditional on-premises ERP systems, the data is usually stored in databases in a company’s data center or server room.
 Examples of such databases include Oracle, Microsoft SQL Server, and IBM Db2.

 • Cloud-Based ERP Systems: For cloud-based ERP systems (like NetSuite, SAP S/4HANA Cloud, or Microsoft Dynamics 365), the data is stored in databases managed by the ERP vendor or a third-party cloud service provider.
 These databases reside in data centers operated by the cloud provider, and they ensure data accessibility, security, and backups.